Parasgaming122/Reddit-Video-Maker/README.md

 # Reddit Video Maker

-A Flask-based web application that converts Reddit stories into engaging videos with text-to-speech narration and customizable backgrounds.
+A Flask-based web application that converts Reddit stories into engaging videos with text-to-speech narration, customizable backgrounds, and automatic caption generation.

 ## Features